bbauska/UofM-Intro-HTML5/README.md

   style="border: 2px solid #000000; width:40%" />
 </p>

-Look, I actually have a website that&apos;'s live to everyone.
-I didn&apos;'t have to pay for anything.
-I didn&apos;'t have to sign up for anything and GitHub Pages is generally accepted by everyone as a fairly secure place to put your code.
+Look, I actually have a website that&apos;s live to everyone.
+I didn&apos;t have to pay for anything.
+I didn&apos;t have to sign up for anything and GitHub Pages is generally accepted by everyone as a fairly secure place to put your code.

-Now, I haven&apos;'t put any real code yet.
-I&apos;'m going to cover that in a separate lesson because I want to keep the two ideas separate; creating your GitHub account which you only have to do once, and then uploading your code to GitHub which you&apos;'ll have to do multiple times.
+Now, I haven&apos;t put any real code yet.
+I&apos;m going to cover that in a separate lesson because I want to keep the two ideas separate; creating your GitHub account which you only have to do once, and then uploading your code to GitHub which you&apos;ll have to do multiple times.
 Now, just a few notes.
 Take a few seconds between each step that I covered here.
 GitHub can get very busy and sometimes it might take a few minutes for something to happen between you clicking okay or accept or upload.
-But hopefully, from here, you won&apos;'t have too much problems.
-In the readings, I&apos;'ll include links to other places you can look for help in creating your GitHub Pages account.
+But hopefully, from here, you won&apos;t have too much problems.
+In the readings, I&apos;ll include links to other places you can look for help in creating your GitHub Pages account.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->